PlayTensor/playtensor.github.io/manual/survival/index.md

 Meta-inventory Tokens obtained from Survival can be used to purchase cosmetic rewards in the Profile section.

 Version Differences:
-- PC: Includes Survival and Profile cosmetics
+- PC: Includes Survival
-- Mobile: Includes Survival and Profile cosmetics
+- Mobile: Includes Survival
-- Demo: Includes Survival, does not include Profile unlockables
+- Web Demo: Survival Not included due to browser limitations